What is falanga?

-Victims of falanga often report impaired walking, including alterations in gait pattern and reduced stride and walking speed potentially leading to chronic disability (3,7) .
-Fractures of the tarsal, metatarsal, and phalanx bones are uncommon, but do occur (1).
+Victims of falanga often report impaired walking, including alterations in gait pattern and reduced stride and walking speed potentially leading to chronic disability (7,8) .
+Fractures of the feet bones, specifically the tarsal, metatarsal, and phalanx bones are uncommon, but do occur (9).

 Two types of pain are usually described:

-- There is need for treatment protocols for falanga survivors derived from a systematic study of treatment and outcome of treatment.
+Falanga is practiced in many countries and has serious health consequences.
+Currently there is a dearth of treatment protocols for falanga survivors derived from a systematic study of treatment and outcome of treatment.

-- Masmas TN et al (2008).
-Asylum seekers in Denmark--a study of health status and grade of traumatization of newly arrived asylum seekers.
+- Masmas TN, Møller E, Buhmannr C, Bunch V, Jensen JH, Hansen TN, et al. Asylum seekers in Denmark--a study of health status and grade of traumatization of newly arrived asylum seekers.
 Torture Q J Rehabil Torture Vict Prev Torture.
 2008;18(2):77–86.

-- Prip K (2014).
-Disability among tortured refugees in relation to pain and sensory function in their feet: PhD thesis.
+- Prip K. Disability among tortured refugees in relation to pain and sensory function in their feet: PhD thesis.
 Odense: Institute of Public Health, University of Southern Denmark; 2014.